 The 10 Best Ant Farms

 This wiki has been updated 34 times since it was first published in September of 2015.
 Enjoyed by adults and children alike for decades as a fun, educational project, ant farms offer a view into a world that's typically hidden in the earth.
 Our selection has something suitable for the home or classroom, in both traditional and modern styles.
 For safety and to prevent infestation, follow all directions carefully and supervise kids when they’re around these habitats.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes